Essentially, your joints form the connection between your bones. Aside from providing support, they also help make movement possible.

 - Muscle relaxants (eg. Anarex) are used to treat muscles spasms – are sometimes used with NSAIDs to increase effectiveness.

-A substance found in chili peppers called capsaicin is believed to help relieve joint pain brought about by arthritis and other conditions.
+A substance found in chilli peppers called capsaicin is believed to help relieve joint pain brought about by arthritis and other conditions.
 Capsaicin works by blocking substance P, which is known to help transmit pain signals.
 It also triggers the release of endorphins, the chemicals in the body that helps block pain.
 While considered effective in relieving joint pain, capsaicin creams can sometimes cause stinging and burning in the areas where they are applied.

 If oral or topical medications do not offer the needed pain relief, injecting a steroid medication into the joint every 3 to 4 months might be suggested.
 The procedure is the common treatment option among patients with tendinitis, joint disease, and arthritis.